nullonerror/nullonerror.org/_posts/2024-10-08-my-first-game-with-carimbo.md

     :create()
 ```

-Then we point to some resources for asset prefetching; they are loaded lazily to avoid impacting the game loop.
+Then we point to some resources for asset prefetching; they are loaded lazily to avoid impacting the _game loop_.

 ```lua
 engine:prefetch({